 - 10–14 ounces of unsweetened almond or coconut drinking milk (divided)

-- 1 Tablespoons MCT oil, regular or vanilla – flavored (use less to begin with if you sensitive to fat or new to drinking bulletproof style coffee)
+- 1 Tablespoon MCT oil, regular or vanilla flavored (use less to begin with if you sensitive to fat or new to drinking bulletproof coffee)

-- ½ – ⅔ cup strong brewed coffee, prepared (around 3-4 Tablespoons ground dark roast coffee brewed with 1 cup water) – see notes for prep options
+- ½–⅔ cup strong-brewed coffee, prepared and chilled.
+Around 3-4 Tablespoons ground dark roast organic coffee brewed with 1 cup water. (see notes for prep options)

 Instructions

-- While the ice cubes are freezing, make your coffee.
+- Make your coffee.
 Brew coffee (3-4 tablespoon of organic dark roast ground blend) with 1 cup or less water.
-I prefer using a french press or stovetop method.
-If using stove top, strain coffee in a french press or use organic filter.
-This method helps create bolder flavor and strength of brew.
-Perfect for iced coffee!
-(See notes).
+I prefer using a French press or stovetop method.
+If using stove top, strain coffee in a French press or use organic filter.
+This method helps create bolder flavor and strength of brew. (see notes)

 - Place strained coffee in large container and in fridge to chill.